 1.17.
 Section 2 provides general safety recommendations for a nuclear fuel cycle R&D facility.
 Section 3 provides recommendations on the development of a management system for such a facility and the activities associated with it.
 Section 4 provides recommendations on the safety aspects to be considered in the evaluation and selection of a site for a nuclear fuel cycle R&D facility to minimize any environmental impact.
 Section 5 provides recommendations on safety in the design stage of a nuclear fuel cycle R&D facility, including recommendations on the safety analysis for operational states and accident conditions and on radioactive waste management and other design considerations.
-Section 6 provides recommendations on safety in the construction stage of a nuclear fuel cycle R&D facility, and Section 7 provides recommendations on safety in the operation of a nuclear fuel cycle R&D facility; including recommendations, maintenance and periodic testing, control of modifications, criticality control, radiation protection, fire, chemical and industrial safety, the management of waste and effluents, and emergency preparedness and response.
+Section 6 provides recommendations on safety in the construction stage of a nuclear fuel cycle R&D facility, and Section 7 provides recommendations on safety in the commissioning stage.
+Section 8 provides recommendations on safety in the operation of a nuclear fuel cycle R&D facility, including recommendations on the management of operations; maintenance and periodic testing; control of modifications; criticality control; radiation protection; fire, chemical and industrial safety; the management of waste and effluents; and emergency preparedness and response.
 Section 9 provides recommendations on preparing for the decommissioning of a nuclear fuel cycle R&D facility.